JMS - Why the UK needs to be more inclusive when it comes to women in engineeringJanuary 16, 2021 News

-A 2017 survey indicated that 11% of the UK engineering workforce was female.
+According to a recent study carried out by the Womens Engineering Society, just 12.37% of all engineers are women in the UK*.
 This is a slight rise from 9% in 2015, but still significantly lower than every other country in Europe.
 Latvia, for example, is the current leader, with 30% of their engineering workforce being female.

 Meanwhile, one of the difficulties we (alongside many other firms in the engineering industry) face, is the simple fact that recruiting people with the right skills and qualifications can sometimes be difficult.
 In fact, current estimates suggest that there is currently a shortfall of the right engineering skills in the region of 25,500 people.
 That means, to fill this shortfall, we would need the current volume of students taking up engineering degrees to double.

 You don’t need a maths degree to do know how this problem can be resolved.
 So what barriers are holding women back from engineering?
-After all, female engineers are extremely happy in their careers (with 98% reporting finding their job rewarding, according to a 2013 survey).
+After all, female engineers are extremely happy in their careers (with 84% either happy or extremely happy with their career choice).

 It’s likely a mixture of gender stereotypes, concerns about pay parity, and social assumptions.
 What you can be sure it isn’t about, is talent and ability.
 Girls regularly outperform boys at A-level in all STEM subjects (except Chemistry), for instance.